 The property tax in Pennsylvania is higher than the national average, currently, it is at 1.58% and the national average is at 1.08%, although the 25% cheaper housing makes the property tax sting a little bit less.
 Beaver County has the highest property tax at 1.71%, although the vast majority of counties are around the 1.58% mark.

-The cost of living in Pennsylvania is around 10% lower than the national average, most notably the price for housing is around 25% cheaper, the health care services are around 3%, and the cost of utilities is around 2% cheaper than the national average.
-On the other hand, you will pay more for transportation with around 4%, and for groceries with around 1%.
+The cost of living in Pennsylvania is around 10% lower than the national average, most notably the price of housing is around 25% cheaper, the health care services are around 3%, and the cost of utilities is around 2% cheaper than the national average.
+On the other hand, you will pay more for transportation at around 4%, and for groceries at around 1%.

 The unemployment rate in Pennsylvania is at 4.2% which is slightly above the national average of 4%, the problem is that the trend is going up and not down as in most of the states.
 Back in 2019, the unemployment rate was at around 3.8%.
 The minimum wage is at $7.25 which is as low as you can get, in the neighboring states the minimum wage is around $8, if not higher.
 The biggest industries where most of the people work are agriculture, mining, manufacturing, and tourism.